Skip to content

 Tezos has so-called tickets, which are authenticated quantities issued by contracts.
 A ticket of type sp.ticket[t] has three elements:

-• A source, indicating the contract that issued the ticket.
+• Its ticketer, indicating the contract that issued the ticket.

-Create a ticket with the given content and quantity.
-The ticket source is the address of sp.self_address.
+Create a ticket with the given contents and amount.
+The ticketer is the address of sp.self_address.

 Reads the contents of a ticket.
 Returns a pair of:

-• The ticket data, itself a triple of the ticket's source, value, and quantity.
+• The ticket data, itself a record of the ticket's ticketer, contents, and amount.

 • A copy of the original ticket that can still be used.